 Volunteer Mikveh Guides support our guests in whatever way is right for them.
-Each of our Mikveh Guides has completed a COVID-19 safety training including welcoming guests during the pandemic, cleaning and disinfection procedures, and our contactless check-in and payment system.
-Mikveh Guides will be held to the same exposure and screening protocols as our guests and will adhere to MA recommendations regarding travel from other states, as relevant.
+Each of our Mikveh Guides has completed a COVID-19 safety training including welcoming guests during the pandemic, cleaning and disinfection procedures, and our check-in and payment system.
+Mikveh Guides will be held to the same exposure and screening protocols as our guests.

 As always, guests may choose (in consultation with their clergy, in the case of conversion) whether or not to have a Mikveh Guide present during their immersion.

 Mayyim Hayyim’s HVAC company has thoroughly inspected and tested our systems and upgraded ventilation system filters to MERV-13 in order to meet the level recommended by ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers).

 Tracking and reporting